200+ Audio & Video Titles

 The first release on the Arkadia Jazz imprint, pianist Billy Taylor’s The Music Keeps Us Young, appeared in spring 1997.
 Thus, in an important sense, 2022 represents the label’s real 25th anniversary.

 The label’s early success—coupled with Karcy’s eclectic tastes—soon allowed it to expand and broaden.
-Arkadia Jazz was quickly followed by Arkadia Chansons: an imprint created to house an important catalog of classic French popular music (including historic recordings by Edith Piaf, Charles Trenet, and Josephine Baker, among others).
+Arkadia Jazz was quickly followed by Arkadia Chansons: an imprint created to house an important catalog of classic French popular music (including historic recordings by Edith Piaf, Charles Trenet, and Josephine Baker, Maurice Chevalier among others).

 Arkadia next acquired Postcards Records, adding over a dozen eclectic, adventurous albums to its holdings.
 This was far from a back-catalog asset, with Arkadia maintaining Postcards as an active imprint, issuing new albums by bassist Joris Teepe and classical-jazz crossover pianist Lara Downes in addition to legacy recordings by such legends as Reggie Workman, Paul Bley, Gary Peacock & Bill Frisell, Alan Pasqua, Julian Priester & Sam Rivers.

-Arkadia Jazz flourished into the 21st century, producing new recordings by saxophonist TK Blue, guitarist Nigel Clark, and pianists Uli Lenz and Paul Tobey as well as additional albums by Brackeen, Golson, Liebman, and Taylor.
+Arkadia Records flourished into the 21st century, producing new recordings by saxophonist TK Blue, guitarist Nigel Clark, and pianists Uli Lenz and Paul Tobey as well as additional albums by Brackeen, Golson, Liebman, and Taylor.
 The label experienced a lull in new activity during the 2010s, a time of enormous transformation for the recording industry.

 Bob Karcy, Joanne Brackeen